facuparedes/woof/README.md

 ## Getting started

+### Database and .env files setup

+Firstly, you must create a postgresql database.
+Then go `api` folder and `client` folder, rename `.example.env` file to `.env`, and then fill in the database credentials.

 ### Running locally in development mode

 To get started, just clone the repository and run npm install && npm run dev: